ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/population_custom_colors.md

 ---
+noindex: true
-Title: "Customizing Colors - ScottPlot 4.1 Cookbook"
+title: "Customizing Colors - ScottPlot 4.1 Cookbook"
 Description: "Population plots apply different transparencies to boxes and markers by default.
 Precise control of colors can be achieved by defining alpha overrides as shown here."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71